-- (3) An investigator may not consider the existence of a dating relationship or previous or subsequent consensual sexual conduct between the complainant and the respondent unless the evidence is relevant to demonstrate how the parties communicated consent in previous or subsequent consensual sexual conduct. - 2.
-The fact that a complainant and a respondent engaged in any previous or subsequent consensual sexual relations is not by itself sufficient to establish that the conduct in question was consensual. - 3.
-An institution within the System shall provide periodic updates on the investigation to the complainant and the respondent regarding the timeline of the investigation. - 4.
-An institution within the System shall notify the complainant and the respondent of the findings of an investigation simultaneously. - 5.
+- Sec.
+24.7.
+1. In conducting an investigation of an alleged incident of sexual misconduct an institution within the System shall: - (a) Provide the complainant and the respondent the opportunity to identify witnesses and other evidence to assist the institution in determining whether an alleged incident of sexual misconduct has occurred; - (b) Inform the complainant and the respondent that any evidence available to the party but not disclosed during the investigation might not be considered at a subsequent hearing; and - (c) Ensure that questions and evidence of the sexual history or sexual predisposition of a complainant are not considered relevant unless the: - (1) Questions or evidence are directly relevant to prove that the conduct alleged to have been committed by the respondent was inflicted by another person; or - (2) Questions and evidence are relevant to demonstrate how the parties communicated consent in previous or subsequent consensual sexual conduct. - 2.
+An institution within the System shall provide periodic updates on the investigation to the complainant and the respondent regarding the timeline of the investigation. - 3.
+An institution within the System shall notify the complainant and the respondent of the findings of an investigation simultaneously. - 4.
 If an institution within the System imposes any disciplinary action based on the findings of an investigation on a respondent, such disciplinary action must be imposed in accordance with the grievance process of the institution. - Sec.
-27. (Deleted by amendment.) - Sec.
-28. 1.
-An institution within the System may issue a nocontact directive prohibiting the complainant and the respondent from contacting each other.
-An institution may issue a no-contact directive if the directive is necessary to: - (a) Protect the safety or well-being of either the complainant or the respondent; or - (b) Respond to interference with an investigation. - 2.
-A no-contact directive issued after a decision of responsibility against the respondent has been made is unilateral and applies only against the respondent. - 3.
-If an institution issues a mutual no-contact directive, the institution shall provide the complainant and the respondent with a written justification for the directive and an explanation of the terms of the directive, including, without limitation, that a violation of the directive may subject the party to disciplinary action. - Sec.
-29. 1.
-A student who experiences sexual misconduct may request a waiver from any requirement to maintain a certain grade point average, credit enrollment, or other academic or disciplinary record requirement related to academic success for any scholarship, grant or other academic program offered by an institution within the System.
-A waiver may be granted by an advocate designated pursuant to section 19 of this act, the Title IX coordinator of the institution, a law enforcement officer employed by the institution, an academic advisor or staff member of a disability resource center of the institution.
+24.8.
+(Deleted by amendment.) - Sec.
+24.9.
+1. An institution within the System may issue a no-contact directive prohibiting the complainant and the respondent from contacting each other.
+An institution may issue a no-contact directive if the directive is necessary to, without limitation: - (a) Protect the safety or well-being of either the complainant or the respondent; or - (b) Respond to interference with an investigation. - 2.
+A no-contact directive issued against the respondent after a decision of responsibility, if any, has been made may be unilateral and applied only against the respondent. - 3.
+If an institution issues a mutual no-contact directive, the institution shall provide the complainant and the respondent with an explanation of the terms of the directive, including, without limitation, that a violation of the directive may subject the party to disciplinary action.

-2. A student or employee who experiences sexual misconduct shall be granted a request to take a leave of absence or, to the extent practicable, extend benefits of employment.

 Sec.
+24.95.
+1. A student who experiences sexual misconduct may request a waiver from any requirement to maintain a certain grade point average, credit enrollment, or other academic or disciplinary record requirement relating to academic success for any scholarship, grant or other academic program offered by an institution within the System.
+A waiver may be granted by a provost, dean, academic advisor or other appropriate staff or faculty member of the institution.

+2. A student or employee who experiences sexual misconduct may be granted a request to take a leave of absence or, to the extent practicable, extend benefits of employment.

-30. 1.
-The Board of Regents may require an institution within the System to prepare and submit to the Board an annual report that includes, without limitation:
+Sec.
+25. 1.
+The Board of Regents may require an institution within the System to prepare and submit to the Board of Regents an annual report that includes, without limitation:

-(a) The total number of reports of alleged incidents of sexual misconduct allegedly committed by a student or employee of the institution made to the Title IX office of the institution;
+(a) The total number of reports of alleged incidents of sexual misconduct made to the Title IX office of the institution;